qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/Assignments.md

 ### Six assignments (65%)
 + Post in Canvas
 + You will receive grading of each HWs within 10 day of each due time.
 A release email will send to you about the grading.
-(If you don’t receive such emails in time, please do email to to <br>
+(If you don’t receive such emails in time, please do email  to <br>
 [instructors25fall-machinelearningdeep@collab.its.virginia.edu](mailto:instructors25fall-machinelearningdeep@collab.its.virginia.edu).

 + Please submit all extension requests, questions, and late assignments  to <br>